 Our pilot on the Mekong River

-Today our 31 year old guide, Phet, took us to his family home by bicycle, 9 km away on an island village in southern Lao.
-It was a first for him too.
-When we arrived, sticky and hot, he bought us palm sugar juice (an acquired taste) and brought a glass to an aged neighbor.
-We met his mother and she and I had a laugh as we recognized we were the same age, smiled knowingly and we clasped hands in pleasure.
+Today our 31 year old guide, Phet, took us to his family home.
+We biked 9 km away to an island village in southern Lao.
+It was a first for him to bring foreigners home, too.
+When we arrived, sticky and hot, he brought us palm sugar juice (an acquired taste) and a glass to an aged neighbor.
+He introduced us to his mother.
+She and I had a laugh as we recognized we were the same age, smiled knowingly and we clasped hands in pleasure.

 Then his nephew boated all of us across the river to his sister and brother in law’s beach place to go swimming and hang out.
 People generally swim in their clothes.
 I did too and it brought a sweet revelation.
 I transitioned from labeling myself “tourist” to “foreigner”.
 The veil between local and foreign became more transparent, less separating somehow.
 It may always require working through a language difference but the humanity part is the same.
 My philosophizing for today.